49.3.7 Modifier Keys

 Even if your keyboard lacks these additional modifier keys, you can

-enter it using C-x @
+enter it using C-x @: C-x @ h adds the Hyper flag to

-the next character, C-x @ s
+the next character, C-x @ s adds the Super flag, and

-adds the Alt flag.
-For instance, C-x @ h C-a
+C-x @ a adds the Alt flag.
+For instance, C-x @ h C-a is a way to enter Hyper-Control-a.
+(Unfortunately, there

-is no way to add two modifiers by using C-x @
+is no way to add two modifiers by using C-x @ twice for the

-same character, because the first one goes to work on the C-x
+same character, because the first one goes to work on the C-x.)